sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 - **Controller** orchestrates Agents and manages deployment of Orders, Workflows and Jobs.
 - **Agents** execute Jobs.

-JS7 products can be operated standalone and from active-passive clustering.
+JS7 products can be operated stand alone and from active-passive clustering.

 ## Component Status and Connection Status